Using Certificate Analyzer, Results and Recovery (CARR) Script to fix certificate related issues in NSX

 Note: if running on the NSX Manager directly, ports 443 and 9000 will already be open between the 3 Managers.

-• ssh access via admin and root users must be enabled on the NSX Manager, if needed see Enable ssh root access for NSX appliances.
+• ssh access via admin and root users must be enabled on all NSX Managers, if needed see Enable ssh root access for NSX appliances.
+In Federation environments this requirement applies all LMs and GMs.

 Execution Notes: